GHOST-Aram/friendly-events/README.md

 Visit the [Events documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/events/events.md) to learn how you can intergrate this application with your client app.

 #### 4. Venues
-Venues app manages event venues.
+Venues app manages the list of available event venues.
 Venue hosts -- owners or manager -- can create, update or delete venue listings through this app.
 All users including anonymous users can veiw lists of venues on this plaform.

 Visit the [venues endpoints documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/venues/venues.md) for a guide on how to integrate venues app with your client app.

+#### 5. Venue Types
+The venue types app in the system is used for creating, reading and managing various groups under which venues can be classified.
+Find out more about venue types in [venue types documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/venue-types/venue-types.md)